Genetics of Base Color

 Offspring Phenotype Results:

-A sky blue budgie and a violet budgie (cobalt, single-factor violet)
+A sky blue budgie and a violet budgie (cobalt, single-factor

 ddvvXDdVv